AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/06-Data/06-Data.markdown

 	^ b view
 ```

-Defining the helper method as:
+We need to define the helper method:

 ```Smalltalk
 NNetwork>>numberOfInputs